HankyuJang/Dialysis_COVID19/README.md

 ```

 - Run COVID-19 simulation
-This takes roughly one day to run using Vinci server (used 60 cores)
+This takes roughly one day to run using Vinci server (used 60 cores).
 Change the value of `cpu` to the number of CPU available in your device.
 For each intervention setting, disease model, R0, and infection source (patient or HCP),
 I saved daily infection count, transmission routes, daily population (in case for addition HCP to unit), R0, and the generation time.
-All of these are saved in `dialysis/results/day10` directory with filenames of `final_scenario0.npz` (Scenario 1 in the paper) and `final_scenario1.npz` (Scenario 2 in the paper)
+All of these are saved in `dialysis/results/day10/` directory with filenames of `final_scenario0.npz` (Scenario 1 in the paper) and `final_scenario1.npz` (Scenario 2 in the paper)
 ```
 python COVID19_dialysis_final.py -cpu 60
 ```